 The significance of trees is reflected not only in the policies in this Environment Element, but also in the significant number of policies distributed throughout this Plan.
-The reader may want to see the following related policies: UVG40, LU39, LU40, LU41, LU53.1, LU151, LU165, T13, U10, A-P33, BL-P13, BL-P18, BL-P27, CH/B-P15, ID-P13, GL-P31, G/PR-G3 A, G/PR-P21, G/PR-P33, QA-P1, R-EP1, R-EP4, SLU-P46, and
+The reader may want to see the following related policies: UVG40, LU39, LU40, LU41, LU53.1, LU151, LU165, T13, U10, A-P33, BL-P13, BL-P18, BL-P27, CH/B-P15, ID-P13, GL-P31, G/PR-G3 A, G/PR-P21, G/PR-P33, QA-P1, R-EP1, R-EP4, SLU-P46, and CR6.

-CR6.
 Also see the discussion in the Transportation Element, in section E, "Improving the Environment."

-- E21 Strive to protect and retain certain trees and groups of trees that enhance Seattle's historical, cultural, environmental and aesthetic character. - E22 Work to achieve a sustainable urban forest that contains a diverse mix of tree species and ages in order to use the forest's abilities to reduce storm water runoff and pollution, absorb air pollutants, provide wildlife habitat, absorb carbon dioxide, provide shade, stabilize soil, provide food, and increase property values. - E23 Achieve no net loss of tree canopy coverage, and strive to increase tree canopy coverage to 40 percent, to reduce storm runoff, absorb air pollutants, reduce noise, stabilize soil, provide habitat, and mitigate the heat island effect of developed areas. - E24 Update the tree canopy inventory in the Urban Forest Management Plan at least every 10 years to measure progress toward the goal of increased canopy coverage.
+- E21 Strive to protect and retain certain trees and groups of trees that enhance Seattle's historical, cultural, environmental and aesthetic character. - Work to achieve a sustainable urban forest that contains a diverse mix of tree species and ages in order to use the forest's abilities to reduce storm water runoff and pollution, absorb air pollutants, provide wildlife habitat, absorb carbon dioxide, provide shade, stabilize soil, and increase property values. - E23 Strive to achieve no net loss of tree canopy coverage starting in 2008, and strive to increase tree canopy coverage by 1 percent per year up to a total of 40 percent, to reduce storm runoff, absorb air pollutants, reduce noise, stabilize soil, provide habitat, and mitigate the heat island effect of developed areas. - E24 Update the 2000 tree canopy inventory in the Urban Forest Management Plan every 10 years to measure progress toward the goal of increased canopy coverage.